Notre-Dame de Paris: Stabilisation of the building

-In February 2021, the selection of oak trees to replace the spire and roof timbers destroyed by the fire began.
-As many as a thousand mature trees will be chosen from the forests of France, each of a diameter of 50 to 90 cm and a height of 8 to 14 m, and an age of several hundred years.
-Once cut, the trees must dry for 12 to 18 months.
-The trees will be replaced by new plantings.
+Heading reconstruction

-Two years after the fire, a great deal of work had been completed but a news report stated that: "there is still a hole on top of the church.
-They’re also building a replica of the church’s spire".
-More oak trees needed to be shipped to Paris, where they would need to be dried before use; they will be essential in completing the restoration.
+In February 2021, the selection of oak trees to replace the flèche and roof timbers destroyed by the fire began.
+A thousand mature trees were chosen from the forests of France, each of a diameter of 50 to 90 cm and a height of 8 to 14 m, and an age of several hundred years.
+Once cut, the trees had to dry for 12 to 18 months.
+The trees were to be replaced by new plantings.
+Two years after the fire, a news report stated that: "there is still a hole on top of the church.
+They're also building a replica of the church's spire".
+More oak trees needed to be shipped to Paris, where they would need to be dried before use.
+The oaks used to make the framework were tested and selected by Sylvatest.

-On September 18, 2021, the public agency overseeing the Cathedral stated that the safety work was completed, the cathedral was now fully secured, and that reconstruction would begin within a few months.
+On 18 September 2021, the public agency overseeing the Cathedral stated that the safety work was completed, the cathedral was fully secured, and that reconstruction would begin within a few months.